 There was the issue of loyalty.

 We should vilify the game’s best player for having the temerity to leave his hometown team after seven seasons of unrivaled individual success but little in the way of what really matters to show for it.
 This hometown hero, its heart and soul, its lifeblood, was nothing more than a caricature of loyalty.
 How dare such an incredible athlete put the prospect of winning a title above all else.
 He should be ostracized for such unthinkable behavior.

 We’re okay if a certain star from Los Angeles crucifies his team in front of a national audience and demands a trade, and then goes on to demand that certain of his teammates be traded.
-We’re even okay if that certain someone hails from Denver, and he holds his team hostage during the middle of an active NBA season while demanding a trade to a single team, providing his organization with no other options, and showing no apparent regard for his teammates or hometown fans in the process.
+We’re okay if that certain someone hails from Denver, and he holds his team hostage during the middle of an active NBA season while demanding a trade to a single team, providing his organization with no other options, and showing no apparent regard for his teammates or hometown fans in the process.
+We’re even okay if a certain someone leaves the only team he’s ever known for 12 NBA seasons in order to join a friend and chase a championship before he retires.
 We’re okay with these actions because our standard applies only to the best player in the game.
 All others are free to move without encountering our wrath.

 There was the “Decision.”